osome-iu/BotSlayer-CE/README.md

 The whole backend is wrapped inside a Docker container to allow flexible and portable deployment.

 BotSlayer-CE provides users with a dashboard that is accessible through any web browser.
-The frontend allows users to set up the app key and change query of interest through a configuration page.
 The main page displays statistics of entities related to the query, ordered from the most suspicious to the least by a metric called `BS Level`.
 Users can also re-order the entities by different metrics like botness and trendiness, or filter them by keywords or types to explore potentially suspicious behaviors.
 For each entity, the dashboard provides links for users to go back to Twitter to check the original discussion or search on Google.